lrspeiser/sigmagravity/README.md

 is an overestimate (not all paths contribute equally; coherence weighting and geometry factors reduce this).
 A more careful calculation accounting for the elliptic-integral ring geometry (Appendix B) and exponential coherence decay yields a ratio of O(10), in quantitative agreement with the observed ≈7.8.
 This supports the interpretation of A as a measure of coherent path-family count rather than a disconnected fit parameter.
 Variations with cluster triaxiality (oblate vs prolate; q_LOS ∈ [0.7, 1.3]) and galaxy disk thickness offer direct tests; triaxial sensitivity of ∼20–30% in θ_E is already confirmed (§5.3, Figure C2).

+**Cosmological consistency.** The halo‑scale kernel used here embeds naturally in a background FRW with effective matter density Ω_eff = Ω_m − Ω_b ≈ 0.25.
+Preliminary linear‑regime tests (run in the companion cosmo module) show full degeneracy with ΛCDM distances and growth, confirming that the local kernel does not conflict with cosmological structure formation.
+A dedicated cosmology paper will present these results.

 **Major open items and how we address them.**
 1) **Sample bias & redshift systematics** → explicit D_LS/D_S, cluster‑specific M_500, triaxial posteriors, and measured P(z_s); expanding to N≈18 Tier‑1+2 clusters.
 2) **Outliers & mergers** → multi‑component Σ or temperature/entropy gates for shocked ICM; test with weak‑lensing profiles and arc redshifts.